A topic from the subject of Decomposition in Chemistry.

 Practical Applications of Decomposition Reactions

-Decomposition reactions are chemical reactions in which a single compound breaks down into two or more simpler substances.
-These reactions are often used in a variety of practical applications, such as the production of oxygen, the preparation of food, and the removal of hazardous chemicals from the environment.
+Decomposition reactions are chemical reactions where a single compound breaks down into two or more simpler substances.
+These reactions have diverse practical applications, including oxygen production, food preparation, and hazardous waste remediation.

 Basic Concepts